 - Reduced carbon emissions.

-Today’s condensing combi boilers can convert at least 90% of fuel into heat.
-Some older boilers which can be as inefficient as 50% which means half of the fuel you pay for is not actually used to heat your home.
+Modern condensing combi boilers can convert at least 90% of fuel into heat.
+Some older boilers can be as inefficient as 50%, meaning that half of the fuel you pay for is not actually used to heat your home.
 Such a significant improvement in efficiency means you should lose significantly less money through wasted energy and could reduce your energy bills by as much as £305 a year*.

 When getting quotes for your new oil boiler you have a few options to consider:

 A local company and even independent engineers will be able to carry out your work with no problems from a like for like boiler replacement to a complete system overhaul.
 The engineer will visit your home to assess the current system, discuss your lifestyle and therefore hot water needs before making a recommendation and offering a quote.